-My age is

 SCHENECTADY NEW YORK

 BUFFALO SYRACUSE

 FILL OUT AND MAIL TODAY ...

 TER BUSH & POWELL, INC. 148 Clinton St., Schenectady, N.Y.
-Date of Employment Please send me information concerning the CSEA Accident and Sickness Income Insurance.
-Home Address Place of Employment P.S.
+Please send me information concerning the CSEA Accident and Sickness Income Insurance.
+Home Address Place of Employment Date of Employment My age is P.S.
 If you have the insurance, why not take a few minutes and explain it to a new employee.

-File Clerks, \$3,925 Yr., Needed Now The Interagency Bureau of U.S. Civil Service Examiners, 220 East 42 St., has immediate positions available for fileclerk, GS-2 (\$3,925 a year) with the Payment Center of the Social Security Administration in Rego Park, New York, After six months of satisfactory service these positions lead to file clerk GS-3 (\$4,269 a year).
-In order for the Social Security Administration to meet its needs. applicants can walk-in and take the file clerk examination without advance application.
-Saturday, Sept.
+The second secon File Clerks, \$3,925 Yr., Needed Now The Interagency Bureau of U.S. Civil Service Examiners, 220 East 42 St., has immediate positions available for fileclerk, GS-2 (\$3,925 a year) with the Payment Center of the Social Security Administration in Rego Park, New York.
+After six months of satisfactory service these positions lead to file clerk GS-3 (\$4,269 a year).
+In order for the Social Security Administration to meet its needs, applicants can walk-in and take the file clerk examination without advance application.
+Walk-in tests will be held on U.S. Court House Saturday, Sept.
 30 and Saturday, Oct.
 7 at the Federal Building, 641 Washington St., New York, N.Y. in Room 734 at 8:30 a.m. and 12:30 p.m.
-LEGAL NOTICE SUPREME COURT OF THE STATE OF NEW YORK, COUNTY OF NEW YORK.- RATHARINE C. McCAFFREY, Plaintiff, against ROBERT E. McCAFFREY, Defendant.-Index No. 31429-1967.-Plaintiff designates New York County as the Diace of trail-The basis of the venue is Plaintiff's residence.-Action to Annal A Marriage-Summons.-Plaintiff resides at 2 Tudoe City Place, County of New York. at 2 Tudor City Place, County of New York, To the above named Defendant: You are berely summoned to answer the complaint in this action and to serve a copy of your answer, or, if the complaint is not servel with this summons, to serve a notice of appearance, on the Plaintiff's Attorney within 70 days affer the service of this summons, exchinave of the day of service for within 30 days after the service is complete if this summons is not personally delivered to any million the State of New York) and in case of your failure to appear or answer, independ will be talten against you by default for the resis? demanded in the coundaint, fluid, New York, September 5th, 1967.
-ARTHUR J. HOMANS, Attorney for Plainiff, Office and Post Office Address: 122 East \$2nd Street, New York, N.Y.
-10017, Murray Hill 7-1535.
-The Allow of the Address and the coundaint of the coundaint To: Robert E. McCaffrey, Defendant herein.
-The foregoing summous is served upon you by publication pursuant to an order duted September 8, 1967 of the order dated Sentenber 8, 1967 of the Hon.
-Sidney A. Fine, a Justice of the Supreme Court of the State of New York, and filed along with the other papers on September 8, 1967, in the office of the Clerk of New York County.
+LEGAL NOTICE SUPREME COURT OF THE STATE OF NEW YORK.
+COUNTY OF NEW YORK.- KATHARINE C. McCAFFREY, Plaintiff, against ROBERT E. McCAFFREY, Defendant.-Index No. 31429-1967.-Plaintiff designates New York County as the planes of trial.-The basis of the venue is Plaintiff's residence.-Action to Annul A Marriage-Summons.-Plaintiff resides at 2 Tudor City Place, County of New York. at 2 Tudor City Place, County of New York.

+To the above named Defendant:

+You are hereby summoned to answer the complaint in this action and to serve a copy of your answer, or, if the complaint is not served with this summons, to serve a notice of appearance, on the Plaintiff's Attorocy, within 20 days after the service of this summons, exclusive of the day of service (or within 30 days after the service is complets if this summons is not personally delivered to you within the State of New York); and in case of your failure to appear or answer, judgment will be taken against you by default for the relef demanded in the complaint, Dated, New York, September 5th, 1987.
+ARTHUR J. HOMANS, Attorney for Plaintiff.
+Office and Post Office Address: 122 East 42nd Street, New York, N.Y.
+10017.
+Murray Hill 7-1595.

+To: Robert E. McCaffrey, Defendant hersia.
+The foregoing summons is served upon you by publication pursuant to an order dated September 8, 1967 of the Hon.
+Sidney A. Fine, a Justice of the Suprame Court of the State of New York, and filed along with the other papers on September 8, 1967, in the office of the Clerk of New York County.
 This is an action to annul a marriage.
-Dated: New Oyth, New York, September 8th, 1967 ARTHUR J. HOMANS, attorney for phintiff.
-EXAMINATION OFFICIALLY ORDERED FOR A WEEK
+Dated: New Oyrk, New York September 8th, 1967.
+ARTHUR J. HOMANS, attorney for plaintiff.

+EXAMINATION OFFICIALLY ORDERED FOR

+A WEEK AFTER 3 YEARS